bundlewrap/bundlewrap/docs/content/guide/env.md

 Colors are enabled by default.
 Setting this variable to `0` tells BundleWrap to never use any ANSI color escape sequences.

+## `BW_DEBUG_LOG_DIR`

+Set this to an existing directory path to have BundleWrap write debug logs there (even when you're running `bw` without `--debug`).

+<div class="alert alert-info">Debug logs are verbose and BundleWrap does not rotate them for you.
+Putting them on a tmpfs or ramdisk will save your SSD and get rid of old logs every time you reboot your machine.</div>

 ## `BW_HARDLOCK_EXPIRY`

 [Hard locks](locks.md) are automatically ignored after some time.
 By default, it's `"8h"`.
 You can use this variable to override that default.